getcarina/getcarina.com/_tutorials/005-data-stores-mongodb.md

 104.130.0.124:32768
 ```

-For the containerized MongoDB service, note that you don't need to care what it's named, what IP address it runs on, or what port it uses.
-Instead, you discover this information dynamically with the preceding command and use it later in the tutorial to connect to MongoDB.
+For the containerized MongoDB service, you don't need to keep track of what it's named, what IP address it runs on, or what port it uses.
+Instead, you discover this information dynamically with the preceding command, and use it later in the tutorial to connect to MongoDB.

 ### Create the database and user